 Q: What is the role of creativity in the scientific method?

 A: Creativity plays an important role in the scientific method, particularly in generating hypotheses and designing experiments.
-However, creativity must be tempered by the need for rigorous testing and verification.
+On the flip side, creativity must be tempered by the need for rigorous testing and verification.

 Q: How does bias affect the scientific method?